-When I founded Swimming Pool a few years ago, the pool on the terrace gave it its name.
-Back then, I thought, first things first: after all, the swimming pool was the most prominent feature of this space's architecture, so every exhibition would need to fight for attention against the pool’s strangeness and the city landscape’s sublimity.
+When I founded Swimming Pool a few years ago, its name came from the pool on the terrace.
+Back then, I thought, first things first: after all, the swimming pool was the most prominent feature of this space's architecture, so every exhibition would need to fight for attention against the pool’s originality and the breathtaking view to the city.

 It was, however, the emptiness that eventually turned out to be even more important than the pool itself – definitive, relentless, persistent.
 Emptiness, when associated with swimming pools, is a negative quality, because pools are of course designed to hold water.
 Emptiness, then, is something not only undesirable for a swimming pool; it is generally wrong.
 Or, the emptiness simply did not make sense, as many visitors noted.
 They would usually ask when the pool would be filled again.
 From the beginning, I was reluctant to answer this question – as if the pool did not deserve it, as if its obscure presence was far more important than making it functional again.
 I felt I needed to get close to what already is, the way it is, and to take care of it.